About This Drug

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

-- Severe low calcium which can be life-threatening.
+- Severe low calcium, during and after treatment, which can be life-threatening.
 You may experience numbness or tingling around your mouth or in your hands or feet.
 Other symptoms of low calcium are muscle stiffness, twitching, spasms, or cramps.

 - Risk of broken bones when treatment is stopped, especially if you have a history of fractures or osteoporosis.
 Do not stop treatment without first talking to your doctor.